 All of our chilli peppers are certified as organic to the EU standard.

 ETHIOPIAN BIRDS EYe

-The Ethiopian Birds Eye is small but pungent.
-It is not as hot as the Habanero pepper but has distinctively fruity undertones that will permeate any dish.
-Birds Eye chillies have many traditional uses across eastern and southern Africa.
+Ethiopian Birds Eye is small and punchy.
 In Ethiopia and Eritrea, the pepper is dried and ground, combined with other spices such as cardamom seed, fenugreek, cloves, and salt, making a bright red-orange powder called "Mitmita", which is used to add spice to any dish according to preference.
 In parts of southern Africa, Birds Eye is pureed into popular "Peri Peri" hot sauce, which is used as a condiment for grilled meats and fish.

-Ethiopian Kariya is an indigenous Ethiopian chilli variety that has a flavour and spice profile somewhere between a green bell pepper and a Jalapeno pepper.
+Ethiopian Kariya is an indigenous Ethiopian chilli variety that has a flavour and spice profile, between a green bell pepper and a Jalapeno pepper.
 It carries mild to medium heat with an aromatic, earthy flavour.
-These peppers can be incorporated into omelettes, stir-fries, and curries but are also mild enough to be eaten raw in salads.
+These peppers can be incorporated into omelettes, stir-fries, and curries but are also mild enough to be eaten raw in salads or fried in oil and salt.
 In Ethiopian cuisine, Kariya peppers are stuffed with a mix of sautéed tomatoes, onions, and garlic and served as the perfect side to any meal.